The Most Special Agent: Critical response

 Writing for the Anderson fanzine Andersonic, author Sam Denham gives the episode a negative review, describing "The Most Special Agent" as "visually and technically a triumph" but otherwise a "disaster".
 According to Denham, the episode "makes no attempt to present [Joe] as interesting or appealing", while its "cop-out" plot and the closing "photomontage" argument merely "[add] to the air of disappointment."
 He concludes: "The best that can be said about 'Most Special Agent' is that it has some explosions in it (and even some of these are knocked off from Thunderbird 6)."
 By contrast, Jim Sangster and Paul Condon, authors of Collins Telly Guide, describe the photomontage as "more emotionally fraught than anything that had gone before", viewing it as an example of the series' superior direction compared to earlier Anderson productions.

 Marcus Hearn, author of Thunderbirds: The Vault, believes that the plot was inspired partly by events from Gerry Anderson's youth.
 He suggests that the Russian pilot whose brain pattern is taken was based on Anderson's elder brother Lionel, an RAF pilot who was killed in action during the Second World War.
 He considers "Manston Airfield" to be based on RAF Manston, where Anderson and Keith Shackleton, head of Century 21 Merchandising, completed their National Service during the late 1940s.

 The episode has also been analysed with reference to the Cold War.
 Jonathan Bignell describes Joe's fictitious mission, which alludes to an arms race, as an "unusually precise reference" to the series' "1960s context".
 Writing for TV Zone magazine, Tat Wood questions the logic of Shane Weston's conjecture, criticising his decision to make Russia the enemy given that it forces him to clarify that East and West are no longer enemies: "This rather limits the possibilities of the World Intelligence Network's 'Very Special Agent' [sic]."
-Stephen La Rivière, author of Filmed in Supermarionation, finds this belated admission amusing.
+Stephen La Rivière finds this belated admission amusing.

 According to Nicholas J. Cull, the fact that the ending stresses a lack of hostility shows how Anderson "took an end to the Cold War as a given in his work."
 He notes that the episode's first broadcast in September 1968 came only a few weeks after the Soviet invasion of Czechoslovakia, which placed even more strain on East-West relations.
 In an interview with Cull, Anderson said that although he had been influenced by technological aspects of the Cold War, he did not want to promote its stereotypes.
 In another interview, he commented: "I'd always tried very hard not to put my ten cents into creating World War III."